solarbirdy/NorthshoreBikeMap/README.md

 * CORRECTED: When adding the bike lane extension on 124th Ave NE north of 116th in Kirkland, I just extended the existing lines up rather than marking them as barrier-separated lanes, which they are.
 (They're up on the sidewalk level.)
 Thanks to to [@amberhu-uw](https://github.com/amberhu-uw) for the heads-up!
 (Both maps)
 * WARNING ADDED: Construction is underway on upgrading bike lanes and sidewalks on 80th Ave NE in Kenmore, so a construction warning has been added.
 (Both maps)

+Coming in next release:

+* One-block extension west of bake lane protection on Yesler from the old stopping point of 12th Ave west to Boren, hopefully helping with a particularly problematic intersection.
+(MEGAMAP only)

 Previous releases:

 Changes with 2.1.3 (June 12, 2016):